mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

-It is recommended instrument scientists move optimal defaults (such as performing vanadium normalisation) into a configuration file which user scripts use.
+It is recommended instrument scientists move optimal defaults (such as performing vanadium normalisation) into a configuration file which the scripts use.

+.. _cycle_mapping_files_isis-powder-diffraction-ref:

 Cycle mapping files
 --------------------
 The cycle mapping file is used to hold various details about the current and past cycles.
-These details include the empty and vanadium run number(s), current label (explained later) and offset filename.
+These details include the empty and vanadium run number(s), current label and offset filename.

 The *label* is used to separate output data into its various cycle numbers, Mantid will correctly handle the cycle on input data.
-The goal of the label is to ensure runs end up in the cycle the user wants them to, regardless of which cycle ISIS is on.
+The goal of the label is to ensure runs end up in the output folder the user wants them in, regardless of which cycle ISIS is on.

 Examples
 ^^^^^^^^^
-These examples explain the layout and concept of yaml files.
-For instrument specific examples please check the mapping file example copied from :ref:`copying_example_files_isis-powder-diffraction-ref`
+These examples explain the layout and concept of YAML files.
+For instrument specific examples please check the mapping file example from :ref:`copying_example_files_isis-powder-diffraction-ref`

 The simplest example of the calibration file is used on Pearl as the empty, label and vanadium are the same regardless of mode.